SURGroup/UQpy/docs/source/scientific_machine_learning/functional/spectral_conv.rst

 Formula
 ^^^^^^^

-Using the notation from Li 2021, the spectral convolution is defined by
+Using the notation from Li et al. :cite:`li2021fno`, the spectral convolution is defined by

 .. math:: SC(x) = \mathcal{F}^{-1}( R ( \mathcal{F}(x) ) )